danyloid/ckeditor5.react-plugin/README.md

 This error however is not reproducible when using `<CKEditor>` component from the `@ckeditor/ckeditor5-react` package, or when using manual initialization of the editor.

+This repo contains 3 examples:

+1. [ClassicEditorExample](./src/pages/ClassicEditorExample.tsx) - using `<CKEditor>` component from the `@ckeditor/ckeditor5-react` package - this example works as expected
+2. [MultiRootEditorViaHookExample](./src/pages/MultiRootEditorViaHookExample.tsx) - using `useMultiRootEditor` hook from the `@ckeditor/ckeditor5-react` package - this example crashes with the error
+3. [MultiRootEditorViaManualInitializationExample](./src/pages/MultiRootEditorViaManualInitializationExample.tsx) - using manual initialization of the editor - this example works as expected

 ## Additional context

 This project was bootstrapped with [Vite](https://vitejs.dev/guide/), using the `react-ts` template.